adilkhr/my-ms3-project/README.md

 ## Typography and color scheme

-* For Typography I used google fonts to then apply the oswald font all round the site, and I also used the font-family of Bona Nova for the quotes I have added on some of my pages
+* For Typography I used google fonts to then apply the oswald font all round the site.
+I used the font-family of Bona Nova for the quotes that I have added on some of my pages

-* The colour scheme used throughout the page were mainly white, black, and grey/blue grey.
+* The colour scheme used throughout the website were mainly white, black, and grey/blue grey.
 I kept the colour theme to a minimum as I felt there was no need to overcomplicate the site as it may distract users from the content and would not look visually appealing.
-Using materialize css throughout my project I used the color pallete to pick the colors used in my site, using the following: black, blue-grey darken 4, blue-grey darken 2 and blue-grey darken 1
+Using materialize css throughout my project I used the color pallete they have to pick the colors used in my site, using the following: black, blue-grey darken 4, blue-grey darken 2 and blue-grey darken 1

 ***